DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 1. Open the `ComponentStartupTests.sln` solution.
 2. Build the solution in the **Release** configuration.
 3. (Recommended) Close all opened applications except for the Visual Studio.
 4. Run tests.
-We recommend that you use the CodeRush Visual Studio extension.
-In this case you can right-click the **TestRunner** project and select **Run Tests**.
+We recommend that you use the [CodeRush Visual Studio](https://www.devexpress.com/products/coderush/) extension.
+In this case, you can right-click the **TestRunner** project in the Solution Explorer and select **Run Tests**.

-After all tests have passed, the application creates the `Results.md` file with test results.
+After all tests were passed, the application creates the `Results.md` file with test results.

 > **Note**
 > It could take more that an hour to run test for all views in all configurations.